jeffThompson/CreativeProgramming1/Week02_IterationAndLoops/README.md

 ***

-### FOR TUESDAY, SEPT 22
+### FOR SEPT 27
-This week, you'll make some drawings of historical quilt patterns, then start prototyping in code.
+This week, you'll start by making some drawings of historical quilt patterns:

 1. Look at Barbara Brackman's *Encyclopedia of Pieced Quilt Patterns* (in the `Readings` folder) as well as the links below, finding at least 10 that you like.
 Note the pattern name/number or other info so you can find it again.
 2. Make a detailed drawing (either by hand or digitally) of each one – the goal is to really get in and understand the pattern.
-(If you'd like to use it, there is some printable graph paer in the `Resources` folder.)
+(If you'd like to use it, there is some printable graph paper in the `Resources` folder.)

+With your research in hand, this week you should create a "quilt block," a section of the quilt that's repeated over and over.
+(Don't worry about how to do the repetition part yet!)

+1. Create a sketch (any size) in the `p5.js` Editor
+2. Make a pattern using the drawing commands we covered last week *and at least two for-loops*
-3. Start prototyping your quilt in the `p5.js` Editor.
-It should be inspired by the patterns you drew but also the visual opportunities that for-loops provide.
-Your finished piece doesn't have to look anything like a traditional quilt!
+3. Your block should be inspired by the patterns you drew but also the visual opportunities that for-loops provide – your finished piece doesn't have to look anything like a traditional quilt!

-Your prototype quilt can be like a sketch: the main idea is there but there will be things you need help realizing or that aren't fully resolved.
-We'll do a breakout feedback session during class next week.
+Next week, we'll look at how to wrap your block code into a custom function and draw them as a grid!

 ***

-### FOR TUESDAY, SEPT 29
+### FOR OCT 4
 This week, you should continue iterating and refining your quilt's design.
 Be specific in your choices: color, size, placement, visual rhythm, composition all matter.
 At the same time, be open to errors and "happy accidents" that can lead to new ideas.
 Additionally, see the `Strech Goals` section for things you can add to make your quilt even more amazing!

 When done, paste a link to your project's code in Canvas, noting that this is the final version.